oddluck/limnoria-plugins/README.md

 Q: How can I only show information about certain links?

 A: You can use the settings `defaultHandlerEnabled`, `youtubeHandlerEnabled`, `imgurHandlerEnabled`, and `imdbHandlerEnabled` to choose which links you want to show information about.
-You must also `!reload SpiffyTitles` after changing these settings.

 Q: Why not use the [Web](https://github.com/ProgVal/Limnoria/tree/master/plugins/Web) plugin?